Frequently Asked Questions

 Anadromous fish are fish or fish species that spend a portion of its life cycle in both fresh and salt waters, entering fresh water from the sea to spawn.
 Anadromous fish species in Alaska include the anadromous forms of Pacific trout and five species of Pacific salmon (rainbow and cutthroat trout and chinook, coho, sockeye, chum and pink salmon), Arctic char, Dolly Varden, sheefish, smelts, lamprey, and whitefish.

-To find out if a river, stream, or lake has been designated as important habitat for anadromous fish, contact your local Division of Habitat office or visit the Fish Resource Monitor online.
+To find out if a river, stream, or lake has been designated as important habitat for anadromous fish, contact your local Habitat Section office or visit the Fish Resource Monitor online.
 Some streams may not be catalogued as anadromous yet still provide spawning and/or rearing habitat for salmon.

 What law gives ADF&G the authority to regulate activities or work that may affect fish streams?